Wanludrame/dsi-cross-validated-readings/README.md

 # Cross Validated Questions for DSI Reading

-This document collates many questions and answers from [Cross Validated](https://stats.stackexchange.com/) that are relevent reading for the Galvanize data science curriculum.
+This document collates many questions and answers from [Cross Validated](https://stats.stackexchange.com/) that are relevant reading for the Galvanize data science curriculum.

 ## Linear Algebra

 [What justifies this calculation of the derivative of a matrix function?](https://stats.stackexchange.com/questions/257579).
-The great whuber on matrix deriviatives.
+The great whuber on matrix derivatives.

-## Probabilitiy
+## Probability

-[How is Pr(X=x|Y=y) defined when Y is continous and X discrete?](https://stats.stackexchange.com/questions/251077).
+[How is Pr(X=x|Y=y) defined when Y is continuous and X discrete?](https://stats.stackexchange.com/questions/251077).
 Xian discusses the need for rigorous measure theory in this circumstance.
 Not for everyone.

 ## Sample Statistics

 [Correlations with categorical variables](https://stats.stackexchange.com/questions/108007).
-Options for calcualting sample correlations between catagorical variables.
+Options for calculating sample correlations between categorical variables.

 [Is there a serious problem with dropping observations with missing values when computing correlation matrix?](https://stats.stackexchange.com/questions/262925).
 Comments on the common practice of dropping missing data when running basic sample statistics in EDA.